“l understand your pain, little one.” Talons piercing deep into his armored hide. Glaive angled under his chin. Optics full of pity.

 He nudged her side, and she lashed out, her talons latching onto Sideswipe’s thigh and clenching threateningly while she glared at him.

-“We are teammates, nothing more than that.
-You would do well to remember this.”
+“We are teammates, nothing more.”
 She hissed, “Now leave me, I have much to do tomorrow.”

 “Your mouth says ‘leave’, but those talons still clinging to me cry ‘stay’.”